samsonwang/-LaunchyQt-docs/source/en/index.rst

 .. warning::

-   This documentation is still under instruction.
+   This documentation is still under construction.
 Feel lucky if you get anything useful.

 .. toctree::